nikhilm/uvbook/source/filesystem.rst

 .. note::

-    The fs operations are actually a part of `libeio` on Unix systems. `libeio` is a separate library written by the author of `libev`.
-TODO link
+    The fs operations are actually a part of `libeio
+    <http://software.schmorp.de/pkg/libeio.html>`_ on Unix systems. `libeio` is
+    a separate library written by the author of `libev`.

 All filesystem functions have two forms - *synchronous* and *asynchronous*.